siddhi-244/Embellish/HTML+CSS+JS/Carousel/Strip-Carousel/Readme.md

 # Strip Image Carousel

+A simple Image Carousel with strip effect created using HTML CSS and JavaScript.

 One can change images with arrow buttons or the image will change automatically after some time.

 ## Demo